pamnyb0/pamnyb0/README.md

 This course strengthened my ability to bridge technical implementation with design thinking, ensuring every solution is both functional and user-centered.

-Finished the **JavaScript 2** course at TUC Yrkeshögskola, an advanced frontend module centered on modern JavaScript development with **TypeScript, React, and Angular**.
+The **JavaScript 2** course at TUC Yrkeshögskola was an advanced frontend module centered on modern JavaScript development with **TypeScript, React, and Angular**.
 The course emphasized scalable architecture, clean code, asynchronous programming, and stronger frontend structure.

 Focus areas included: